mapleque/vpsagent/README.md

 # vpsagent
-An agent service for VPS with http api

-You can run a set of commands on your VPS by the http request.
+An agent service for VPS with http api, which will help you to run a set of commands on your VPS by using http request.

 ## Security

-1. Using TLS on network transportation.
+1. Using TLS on network transport.
-1. Making a signature for reuqest params.
+1. Making a signature for reuqest data.
 1. Checking the timestamp to avoid request replay.
-1. Ip white list.
+1. Supporting ip white list.

 ## Deployment